 Vitamin D and Cancer – Do you have enough?

-Over the last two years in my coaching practice I have encouraged my cancer clients to get their nutrient levels checked regularly, especially for levels of Vitamin D. Why I do this is because I was shocked by my own incredibly low levels after my cancer diagnosis.
+Over the last few years in my coaching practice, I have encouraged my cancer clients to get their nutrient levels checked regularly, especially for levels of Vitamin D. Why I do this is because I was shocked by my own incredibly low levels after my cancer diagnosis.

-What’s even more amazing is what happens when my clients vitamin D status reaches optimal levels.
-Having witnessed these changes, there’s no doubt in my mind: vitamin D is an incredibly important nutrient to your health.
+What’s even more amazing is what happens when my client’s vitamin D status reaches optimal levels.
+Having witnessed these changes, there’s no doubt in my mind: vitamin D is an incredibly important nutrient for your health.

 That is why in this blog I want to explain the importance of this essential vitamin and give you tips on how to optimise your vitamin D levels.